How to Apply

 - Three work samples that can be print, video or multimedia.
 We prefer Vimeo URL submissions.

 - The personal statement is very important.
 We want to get to know you and why you want to attend the program and what documentary ideas you have for the third semester.
 A journalism background is not required, but we’re interested in knowing what your interests are and how you’ve developed them.
+We would like to know what you are considering as a topic for your thesis documentary.

 - You should have an undergraduate grade point average (GPA) of at least 3.0 or B.

 - A 5.0 minimum score on the TWE (Test of Written English) portion of the TOEFL test [if taking the paper- or computer-based version] is required, however a score of 5.5 or 6.0 on the TWE is preferred.
 GSAS recommends that applicants achieve a minimum TOEFL score of 100 on the internet-based test (equivalent to 250 on the computer-based test or 600 on the paper-based test).
+For the IELTS, a minimum overall band score of at least 7 is recommended.

 - Come visit us.
 Meeting in person is always helpful.
 We can also arrange for you to meet with alumni in other locations.